NextronSystems/thor-thunderstorm-setup-guide/usage/deploy-thunderstorm-container.rst

 Deploy Thunderstorm as a Container
 ==================================

-THOR Thunderstorm can now also be deployed as a container.
-The deployment files and instructions are published in our Github
+THOR Thunderstorm can also be deployed as a container.
-repository:
+We provide a docker compose template and instructions in our GitHub repository:

 https://github.com/NextronSystems/thunderstorm-deployment